You can fix your impulse shopping mistakes!

 I’m not proud of this moment.
 I sure wish I could tell all of you that I’m perfect ALL of the time and never impulse shop!
 But, that just would not be true.
 I’m just a regular lady trying my best….and sometimes that means failure.

 But, you know what!
 You can recover from impulse shopping.
 There are things you can do to fix your mistakes.

 Here are a few ways you can recover from impulse shopping.

 Do not take off any tags or packaging for at least one day.
 Set the item somewhere in your house where you will look at it often.
 This will give you time to decide if you TRULY TRULY want to keep what you bought.

 Most of the time when I do this exercise I learn quickly that I don’t want the item as much as I thought I did while at the store.
 The guilt usually gets the best of me and I decide to take it back to the store.

-Other times, such as the case of this picture I decide that I do really want to keep it and I am pleased with the purchase.
+Other times, such as the case of this picture, I decide that I do really want to keep it and I am pleased with the purchase.

 When the guilt is more than you can handle you should take whatever you bought back to the store and return it.
 You can return just about anything, and it’s always super quick and easy to do, just make sure to always keep your receipts for a smoother process.

-This is what I decided to do last week.
-I had a lamp in my music room that I liked, but I just hadn’t been loving.
-I have been contemplating getting rid of it for months and knew that this was the perfect time to do so.
+This is what I decided to do last week, I had a lamp in my music room that I liked, but I just hadn’t been loving.
+I had been contemplating getting rid of it for months and knew that this was the perfect time to do so.
 I quickly listed the lamp on Facebook Marketplace and was able to earn $40 from it!
 This easily covered the cost of the picture (plus an extra $10)!

 Adjust Your Budget